duesomethingapp/support/index.md

 ### Why am I not getting notifications?

-* Go to **Settings → Due Something → Notifications** and make sure notifications are allowed.
+- Go to **Settings → Due Something → Notifications** and make sure notifications are allowed.
-* A task needs a due date to alert.
+- A task needs a due date to alert.
 Tasks with a date but no time alert at your **Default Due Time** (set in the app's Settings — 8:00 AM unless you've changed it).
-* Focus modes can silence alerts.
+- Focus modes can silence alerts.
 By default Due Something's alerts are time-sensitive and break through Focus — you can restrict that to only **Emergent** tasks in the app's Settings.
-* iOS limits how many alerts an app can schedule ahead, so opening the app now and then keeps the queue topped up.
+- iOS limits how many alerts an app can schedule ahead, so opening the app now and then keeps the queue topped up.
 Due Something also refreshes in the background when iOS allows it.
-* If a task is waiting for a place (see _Can I snooze a task until I get somewhere?_), its alerts are paused until you get there or its safety net runs out.
+- If a task is waiting for a place (see _Can I snooze a task until I get somewhere?_), its alerts are paused until you get there or its safety net runs out.
+- If you set **Create Alarm** on a task, that's a separate thing from its notifications and needs its own permission — see _My alarm didn't go off_.

 ### Why do I keep getting alerts for the same task?

 That's Due Something doing its job — overdue tasks are re-notified until you complete them, so nothing slips through.
 You're in control of how persistent it is:

-* Change the resend interval, or turn off **Resend Indefinitely** and set a limit, in the app's **Settings → Notifications**.
+- Change the resend interval, or turn off **Resend Indefinitely** and set a limit, in the app's **Settings → Notifications**.
-* Give an individual task its own schedule with **Custom Snooze** in the task editor.
+- Give an individual task its own schedule with **Custom Snooze** in the task editor.
-* Use a snooze option on the alert to quiet a task for a while, or **Mark as Completed** to finish it.
+- Use a snooze option on the alert to quiet a task for a while, or **Mark as Completed** to finish it.
-* Set **Quiet Hours** in **Settings → Notifications** to hold alerts overnight; anything due during the window is delivered once when it ends.
+- Set **Quiet Hours** in **Settings → Notifications** to hold alerts overnight; anything due during the window is delivered once when it ends.
 If you use **Stagger Notifications**, those catch-up alerts arrive a few minutes apart instead of all at once.

 ### What does Emergent mean?

 It's a step above flagged, for the few things that genuinely can't wait.
 Turn it on in the task editor — it's offered once a task has a due date — and the task shows a red exclamation mark in its row.

-* Emergent tasks break through **Quiet Hours**, so they still alert while everything else is held.
+- Emergent tasks break through **Quiet Hours**, so they still alert while everything else is held.
-* If you've set alerts to break through Focus for **Emergent Only** rather than every task, these are the ones that get through.
+- If you've set alerts to break through Focus for **Emergent Only** rather than every task, these are the ones that get through.
-* You can toggle Emergent on several tasks at once from Scheduled — see _Can I change several tasks at once?_
+- You can toggle Emergent on several tasks at once from Scheduled — see _Can I change several tasks at once?_
-* Emergent marks sync to your other devices.
+- Emergent marks sync to your other devices.

+### What is Create Alarm?

+A real alarm — the kind that rings through Silent mode and Focus, with the system alarm sound and a Stop button — for the few tasks a notification isn't enough for.

+It's in the task editor, just below **Emergent**, and appears only when a task has a **Date**, a **Time**, and **Emergent** all turned on.
+Those three together are what makes an alarm appropriate, so it can't be set by accident.

+- The alarm rings at the task's due time, including any snooze you've applied.
+- **Stopping the alarm doesn't complete the task.** It still appears in your lists and still gets its normal reminders.
+- A repeating task gets an alarm for its current occurrence; completing it moves the alarm on to the next one.
+- The first time you turn it on, iOS asks for permission to set alarms.
+This is separate from notification permission.
+- Your ordinary Due Something notifications carry on as well — an alarm is added to them, not a replacement for them.

+Alarms are on iPhone and iPad.
+Your choice is remembered on the Mac and syncs, but macOS has no alarm to set.

+### My alarm didn't go off

+- Check that the task still has **Date**, **Time**, and **Emergent** on.
+Turning any of them off clears the alarm.
+- Check alarm permission in **Settings → Due Something**.
+Each device asks separately, so allowing it on your iPhone doesn't cover your iPad.
+- An alarm has to be in the future.
+Setting one for a time that has already passed won't ring.
+- If the task saved but the alarm couldn't be set, Due Something says so at the time rather than failing quietly.

 ### Can I snooze a task until I get somewhere?

 Yes.
 On an overdue task, open the snooze menu and choose **Snooze Location**, then **Until I Arrive** or **Until I Leave**, and pick a saved place.
 The task moves to a **Waiting for Location** section in Scheduled and stays quiet until you get there, then becomes due right away.

-* Set up your places in **Settings → Snooze → More Options → Location-Based**.
+- Set up your places in **Settings → Snooze → More Options → Location-Based**.
 Your saved places sync to your other devices.
-* Allow Location access — **Always** is best so it works in the background.
+- Allow Location access — **Always** is best so it works in the background.
 If Location access is turned off, Due Something tells you when you try to snooze to a place.
-* If you choose **Until I Arrive** for a place you're already at, the task wakes within a few seconds.
+- If you choose **Until I Arrive** for a place you're already at, the task wakes within a few seconds.
-* The **Safety Net** in the same screen re-notifies you after a set time (one hour unless you change it) if you haven't reached the place, so nothing waits forever.
+- The **Safety Net** in the same screen re-notifies you after a set time (one hour unless you change it) if you haven't reached the place, so nothing waits forever.
-* To cancel a wait, tap the location icon on the task and choose **Stop Waiting**.
+- To cancel a wait, tap the location icon on the task and choose **Stop Waiting**.
 Snoozing the task any other way also ends the wait.

 ### Can I snooze until a place from a notification?